andrewthad/mkTouchPlus/README.md

 ## Requirements

+* Linux or Mac

+For compiling it yourself:

 * [GHC](https://www.haskell.org/ghc/) 10 or greater.
-(Most people recommend installing [Stack](https://docs.haskellstack.org/en/stable/README/) which includes GHC)
+(Most people recommend installing [Stack](https://docs.haskellstack.org/en/stable/README/) which includes GHC.)
+This script doesn’t depend on any non-base haskell libraries however so that makes it easier.
-* Linux or Mac

 ## Installation

-1. Install GHC and compile this script using `ghc -o mkTouchPlus mkTouchPlus.hs`
+### Using binaries

-2. Place the three files of the compiled script into your `bin/` folder
+1. Put the files in the `binary` folder of this repository into your system’s `bin` folder.
-3. Make a function in your `.bashrc` or `.zshrc` that calls your compiled script.
+2. Make a function in your `.bashrc` or `.zshrc` that calls your compiled script.
 Like so:

 ```
 m() { echo "$*" | /home/bengyup/bin/mkTouchPlus/mkTouchPlus }
 ```

+You can use that shell function without even quoting its input like this: `m make / this.txt`.
+However, keep in mind that certain characters need to be escaped in Bash.
+To input these, you can use escape slashes: `m make \& this`, or surrounding quotes: `m ";;;;;make %$ this"`.

 Also, you can create shell functions that pass different settings to mkTouchPlus.
 Like this: